 In addition, the protocol includes a non-match sub-study that will include all screened patients not eligible for any of the biomarker-driven sub-studies.
 This sub-study will compare a non-match therapy to standard of care.

 - Mixed histologies are not allowed.

 - Must have received at least one line of systemic therapy for any stage of disease (stages I-IV).
 One of these lines of therapy must have been a platinum-based chemo regimen and must have progressed following the most recent line of therapy.
-Stage I-III patients who received platinum-based chemo progression must have occurred within one year from receiving that therapy.
+For stage I-III patients who received platinum-based chemotherapy, progression must have occurred within one year from receiving that therapy.

 - Must have received at least one dose of cycle 1 of a first-line platinum-based chemotherapy regimen for stage IV disease.
 Patients are eligible upon receiving cycle 1, day 1 infusion.

 - Patients with known EGFR mutations or ALK fusions are not eligible.

 - Must have adequate tumor tissue (>20% tumor cells and > 0.2mm tumor volume).

 - PS 0-1 within 28 days to registration.